Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal (DraftV1).md

 **Everyone**

 1. The diagnostic tool will be able to be powered by two different sources, a 10 to 40 volt DC bus and through a USB.
 For this to be successful the tool will need to be powered through both the mediums seperately ten out of ten times.
 2. When powered the diagnostic tool's LCD screen will turn on, and will display data.
-3. The diagnostic tool will be small enough to fit in a toolbox/bag for field use.
-A successful measure will be placing the tool in a toolbox/bag.
+To measure this as success the screen will need to power on and display experimental data five times.
-4. The diagonostic tool will be able to preform at least the fan simulation mode **(PLACE IN OTHER MODE AND DEFINE SUCCESS)**
+3. The diagonostic tool will be able to preform at the fan simulation mode.
+For this to be successful the tool will need to adjust the before mentioned parameters five out of five times.
-6. Over 50% of the software will be programmed in C. For this to be successful GitHub will be used as a version control platform and it will be periodically used to determine the distribution of code.
+4. Over 50% of the software will be programmed in C. For this to be successful GitHub will be used as a version control platform and it will be periodically used to determine the distribution of code.
-7. **Place more in as needed**
+5. **Place more in as needed**

 # Resources and Timeline